pascalpp/current-desktop-color/README.md

 # Help wanted

-If you have a Mac with git and Xcode installed and would like to help troubleshoot an API issue I'm having, read on.
+If you have a Mac with git and Xcode installed and would like to help troubleshoot an API issue I'm having, please download and run this little test app and email me the output.

-## The problem

-- I'm trying to set the desktop image and fill color programmatically in macOS using the `NSWorkspace.shared.setDesktopImageURL` method.
-- One of the options for that method is `fillColor`, which is supposed to set the color that shows through transparent desktop images.
-This used to work, but no longer does.
-- The related method `NSWorkspace.shared.desktopImageOptions` is supposed to return the current desktop image options, including the fill color, but this no longer works either.

-I've tested this on three machines.

-- One machine, running macOS Monterey on Intel, is able to set and get the fill color correctly.
-- Two other machines, running macOS Sonoma on Apple Silicon, ignore the fill color option when I try to set it, and they return nil when I try to get it.

-So I've created a small CLI app written in Swift to test read `NSWorkspace.shared.desktopImageOptions` and print some info to the console.

-### To run this app:
+## To run this app:

 First, set your desktop image to "Fit to Screen" or "Center" in the Wallpaper preference pane in Mac OS Settings.
 A color well should appear, showing the current fill color.